 Certificate of incorporation

-Once a company has been officially incorporated, it becomes a separate legal entity that is distinct from its members (shareholders/guarantors).
-Details of the company are added to the public register of companies at Companies House.
+When a company is incorporated, it becomes a separate legal entity that is distinct from its members (shareholders/guarantors).
+Details of the company are added to the public register of companies, which is maintained at Companies House and made available online.

 Articles of association

 All limited companies must have a set of articles of association, which is the constitutional ‘rule book’ on how the company should be run.
-The articles are submitted to Companies House with your incorporation application, after which they should be safely stored for the directors and shareholders to refer to.
+The articles are submitted to Companies House with the incorporation application, after which they should be safely stored at the company’s registered office (or SAIL address).

 Most companies use ‘model articles’.
 This is the default version prescribed by the Companies Act 2006.
 It is possible, however, to amend the standard model articles to suit your company’s needs.
 Alternatively, you can create a unique set of articles.

 Memorandum of Association

 The memorandum of association is created by Companies House during the company registration process and attached to the articles of association.
 Upon incorporation, the memorandum becomes a historical document that records the names of the first members of the company (the ‘subscribers’).
 This document should be stored with the company’s records.